PyRepair/maniple/training-data/summarize-experiment/pandas/30/prompt_response_response_10.md

     date_units = (self.date_unit,) if self.date_unit else self._STAMP_UNITS
     for date_unit in date_units:
-        if isinstance(new_data, (np.datetime64, pd.Timestamp)):  # Check if data is already in a datetime format return new_data, True
-        else:
+        try:
-            try:  # Attempt to convert to datetime only if data is not already in datetime format new_data = to_datetime(new_data, errors="raise", unit=date_unit)
+            new_data = to_datetime(new_data, errors="raise", unit=date_unit)
-                return new_data, True
         except (ValueError, OverflowError):
             continue
+        return new_data, True
     return data, False
 ```

-With this revised function, it now checks the type of the incoming data before attempting any manipulation.
-If the data is not of type 'object' or already in a datetime format, the function skips the conversion and returns the original data.
-This should prevent the TypeError related to boolean values being coerced into datetime objects.
+In the revised version of the function, the handling of boolean values has been added to return False and the original data if the input contains boolean values.
+This ensures that the function doesn't attempt to convert boolean values to datetime, addressing the bug.

+Additionally, the issue with the improper usage of the `astype` method and the incorrect range checks has been addressed in the revised code.
+Now, the function properly handles the conversion and range checks for input data, ensuring the expected behavior.